apjames93/tailyew/README.md

 ## 📚 Why TailYew?

-We love Rust and wanted a modern, type-safe UI library that makes building frontends with Yew feel like working in systems like React + Tailwind — but with all the benefits of Rust.
+A modern, type-safe UI library that makes building frontends with Yew feel like working in systems like React + Tailwind — but with all the benefits of Rust.

 **TailYew is:**